etherealsheep/pp4-network-blog/README.md

 Submitting the form will direct the admin to the home page with a success message.

 The admin also has the capability to edit or delete posts.
-These are displayed after the posts are searched using the Search button.
+These are displayed on each post on the homepage.
 If delete option is selected then the post is deleted from the database and this is confirmed via an alert message.

 ![](docs/images/usertest-admin8.png)